 Google Assistant landed on the Chrome OS platform in the Pixelbook.
 While you can activate it with the Pixelbook Pen, that $99 accessory isn't necessary when you have the dedicated Assistant key in that laptop's keyboard.
 While the launcher is currently integrated with Google Now, giving you info cards for the current weather and local news stories, we could see it switching to Google Feed.

-Google redesigned the on-screen keyboard for touch-screen use, making it easier to use on 2-in-1s like the Asus Chromebook Flip c302.
+Google redesigned the on-screen keyboard for touch-screen use, making it easier to use on 2-in-1s like the Asus Chromebook Flip C436.
 With a minimalist design, the on-screen keyboard recognizes your scribbles and gives you choices of text to input.
-When we tested that feature, it was almost always accurate in recognizing our writing.
+When we tested that feature, it was always accurate in recognizing our writing.

 Google debuted a new webpage dedicated to new Chrome OS feature announcements, entitled "What's new with your Chromebook."

-Chromebook battery Life
+Chromebook battery life

 Are Chromebooks durable?